Many interactive commands are security sensitive.

 that module's description and the provided examples carefully.

-(See some notes regarding pam_cracklib
+(See some notes regarding pam_cracklib and pam_pwquality

 Not all systems provide the exact same PAM modules, but usually